Tomato Soup is full of vitamin C and is the perfect go-to supper when you are busy or out of time.

 - 4 Tbls salt

-- First Step is to gather your tomatoes from the garden, wash them and take stems off if needed.
-Next quarter or leave tomatoes whole and put into your tomato juicer.
+- First, gather your tomatoes from the garden, wash them and take stems off if needed.
+Next, quarter or leave tomatoes whole and put them into your tomato juicer.

 - Remove the core and skin from the tomatoes using your juicer.
 Keep scraps for chickens and other animals or throw them into the trash.

-- When all of your tomatoes have been processed start measuring the amount of cups you need and put the desired amount into your big pot on the stove.
+- When all of your tomatoes have been processed start measuring the amount of cups you need and put them into a bowl or directly into your big pot on the stove.

 - Now add the first six ingredients to the pot also.
 Heat on medium-high or high until soft, about an hour.

 - Once veggies are soft put the mixture through a food mill or strainer.
 Return strained mixture to pot and bring to a boil.
-The veggies you have strained I actually save.
+The veggies you have strained I save.
 It makes a wonderful base for a soup.
-Add tomato sauce or some type of broth, hamburger or some kind of meat, cabbage and you have a wonderful, hearty meal.
+Add tomato sauce or some type of broth, hamburger or other type of meat, cabbage and you have another wonderful, hearty meal.

 - Now, mix flour, sugar, salt, and pepper with 2 cups water to make a roux.

 - Add to tomato mixture and return it to a boil, stirring occasionally.

-It is now time to can.
-While the soup has been heating you should have your lids heating, jars in hot water, dishcloth ready and all of the utensils you will need laid out and ready.
-Be sure to turn your oven to its lowest setting and I place a flat cooking sheet to set jars on.
+It’s now time to can.
+While the soup has been heating you should also have your lids heating, jars in hot water, dishcloth ready and all the utensils you will need laid out.
+Be sure to turn your oven to its lowest setting.
+I then place a flat cooking sheet inside to set the jars on.
 This is optional of course but the filled jars slide nicely into the oven this way.

-- Grab lid from water on the stove with magnet and place onto jar.
+- Grab a lid from the water on the stove with your magnet and place onto jar.

-- Now while holding the center of lid put ring on and tighten.
-You do not need to crank it on, just hand tight.
+- Now while holding the center of the lid, put a ring on and tighten.
+You don’t need to crank it on, hand tight is good.